TryHackMe: Mr Robot CTF – Walkthrough

 ER28–0652

 Now it is time to login.
 It works!
-But we already knew that after we decoded the base64 string found on the license page.
+But we already knew that.

 WordPress version

-We could possibly create a remote shell connection by inserting some php code in the theme editor settings (Appearance -> Editor).
+A common way of escalating our privileges is by creating a remote shell connection by inserting some PHP code in the theme editor settings (Appearance -> Editor).

 Get a reverse shell script here: